Burgestrand/spotify/README.markdown

 - [100% API coverage][], including callback support.
 You’ll be able to use any function from the libspotify library.
 - [Automatic garbage collection][].
 Piggybacking on Ruby’s GC to manage pointer lifecycle.
-- [Parallell function call protection][]. libspotify is not thread-safe, but Spotify protects you by providing a re-entrant mutex around function calls.
+- [Parallell function call protection][]. libspotify is not thread-safe, but Spotify protects you by making all API calls in a specific background thread.
 - [Type conversion and type safety][].
 Special pointers for every Spotify type, protecting you from accidental mix-ups.
 - [Support for Ruby, JRuby and Rubinius][].
 Thanks to FFI, the gem runs fine on the main three Ruby implementations!